advanced-threat-research/Yara-Rules/README.md

 # Yara-Rules

-Repository of YARA rules made by McAfee ATR Team
+Repository of YARA rules to accompany the McAfee ATR blogposts & investigations